| Never Fear Hecklers The best thing that can happen to an open-air meeting

 5:10–12 until it is written on the corridors of

+your mind.
 The most angry hecklers are usually what we call “backsliders.”

 These are actually false converts who never slid forward